By Michelle Apple, L.C.S.W. and Russ Pitts

 5. Those that may feel they are too frequently worrying or sad about certain aspects or issues in their lives should reach out to someone to talk to.
 There is no stigma associated with just needing to sort out or talk through personal struggles.
 Ninety percent of people who receive counseling report feeling better after speaking with someone.
 Just getting the thoughts in your head out into the open is therapeutic in and of itself.

 There is no “normal” response when it comes to loss.
 All people process loss at different speeds and differently in general.
 Be kind, be patient, be present.

 For information on when to seek dedicated clinical help and how to find it, please visit our “When to Seek Help” page.

 If you decide to seek therapy or counseling, there are productive steps to take to find the right fit in our “How to Find a Therapist” guide.

-If you or someone you know is in immediate danger of hurting yourself or others and is based in the US, please contact the the National Suicide Prevention Lifeline or call 1-800-273-8255.
+If you or someone you know is in immediate danger of hurting yourself or others and is based in the US, please contact the National Suicide Prevention Lifeline or call 1-800-273-8255.
 You can also text HOPELINE to 741741.
 Information for other countries/areas can be found here.

 Take This, Inc seeks to educate, inform, and advocate about about mental health issues in our community.
 We do not provide mental health services or professional consultations.